 What is Adaptive ML (Online Machine Learning)?

 Virtually every business relies on data to survive.
 Sales data gives you insights into your business’s performance.
 Customer data tells you more about your target audience and their behaviors.
 Marketing data helps you understand how to improve brand awareness and expand your reach.
-Competitor data, transaction data, financial data, employee data – without it all, you wouldn’t be able to make informed decisions that could take your company forward.
+Competitor data, transaction data, financial data, employee data – the list goes on.
+Without it all, you wouldn’t be able to make informed decisions that could take your company forward.

 An AI/ML infrastructure brings an abundance of benefits to any industry, but only if you use the correct machine learning model for your needs.
 Most commonly, businesses rely on traditional ML to handle data collection, analysis, and predictions, but adaptive ML has started taking the spotlight.